DaveHarrington/tuneshinepi/README.md

 ## Notes

 Power bank will need to be in low power mode - usually by holding the power button down.
 On mine, the % display will stay on, and single digit will "circle" every few seconds.

+Tuneshine USB-A power has to be in the high-power slot of the power bank - furthest from the USB C port